kokoko3k/koko-aio-slang/docs-ng.md

             ...if you like slotmasks so much :-) Vertical shift (neg = auto):
             This parameter allows you to move the whole vertical mask along the Y axis.
-            * When used with screen resolution(*1), a negative value will auto-select a shift that gives the sharpest shape.
             * When used with core resolution(*1) and integer divider/multiplier(*2), it is useful to mitigate weird patterns from the screen when using slotmasks (*3) alongside scanline emulation (*4).
+            * The auto setting works with screen resolution(*1), and integer divider/multiplier(*2).
+              It will auto-select a shift that gives the sharpest result.

         Steepness:
             The more, the thinner they will be.